angus-ai/angus-doc/audience-analytics/python-app.rst

    $ sudo apt-get install python-opencv

 Note also that OpenCV2 is not an absolute pre-requisite, the following code sample can easily be adapted to be used with any other way of retrieving successive frames from a video stream.
-If you need assistance, please contact us at contact@angus.ai
+If you need assistance, please contact us at support@angus.ai

 **Client Application**